 If your server is not working properly, the reason might be hiding in the CPU usage going to 100% for all cores.
 You do not want to lose a significant part of your users, don’t you?
 Therefore, tracking the CPU metrics is a must-have strategy to avoid poor site functioning.
 Because if you don’t, your site may run extremely slow or become absolutely unresponsive.

-More and more often, developers have to build large and complex websites, taking into account all specific user requirements.
+More and more often, web developers have to build large and complex websites, taking into account all specific user requirements.
 Many custom modules need to be implemented for such projects to make them really multifunctional and successful on the market.
 Here, some security issues can arise unseen.
 To be sure your site is safe from hacking, update your Drupal modules and monitor if you need security patches.

 Following all our recommendations, you’ll make sure that competent, ongoing monitoring allows you to improve the web resource performance, as well as to bring the operation of the system to a new level.
 But tracking all your server metrics can be an expensive and time-consuming process.
-You can always outsource server monitoring to our reliable Drupal experts.
+You can always outsource server monitoring to our reliable Drupal development specialists.
 Feel free to contact us!